jasongoodwin/mp3-camelot-tagger/README.md

 I wanted to see and understand the ID3 data a bit better so I wrote this.

 ## Is this legal?
-Not with the Camelot notation - my friend Sara Simms just highlighted to me that camelot is IP of mixed-in-key.
+Not with the Camelot notation - my very good friend Sara Simms just highlighted to me that camelot is IP of mixed-in-key.
-This project does not include key translations - you'll have to fill that in yourself.
+This project does not include key translations - you'll have to fill that in yourself if you choose to use it but know it will often not be accurate if you're using other sources of detection (Traktor, Rekordbox, Beatport, etc).
-I mailed Yakov @ Mixed in Key and he said that it would be confusing for users to translate the Beatport keys to camelot as they're very often wrong (and Mixed-In-Key is generally only off by a fifth if it's off at all - Yakov mentioned this is fixed/improved in upcoming versions.)
+I mailed Yakov @ Mixed in Key and he said that it would be confusing for users to translate the Beatport-detected keys to camelot as they're very often wrong (and Mixed-In-Key is generally only off by a fifth if it's off at all - Yakov mentioned this is fixed/improved in upcoming versions.)
-I found my mixed in key license and strongly recommend using it - this project was just a little one or two hour hack project, but it's here if you want to translate your key notation in the ID3 tags for any reason, or if you just want to see how to interact with the metadata in python.
+I found my mixed in key license and strongly recommend using it.
+I've been using it since v3 or v4.

 ## Usage
 Note you'll need to first modify this to fill in the key mappings.